Chapter 2 : I Don't Handle Rejection Very Well

 “Neville saw wrong.
 What he saw was Malfoy kissing me, then leaving,” I said.

-Ginny pulled me up and steered me up the stairs to our dormitory, where Hermione was waiting.
+Ginny pulled me up and steered me up the stairs to our dormitory, where Hermione was waiting on my bed, doing homework.

 “Well?” she demanded.